Sustainable Living Center

 • Cook 1 Sunday evening house dinner during the term

-• Attend weekly Sunday evening house dinners and meetings
+• Commit to attending Sunday evening house dinners

 • Sign up for 2 house grocery shopping trips to the Hanover Co-op per term

-• Sign up for 1 house "chore" per term.
-Example house chores include planting and managing the SLC garden, organizing social and community building events for residents, connecting with faculty and driving academic enrichment of the program, cleaning the kitchen, organizing the living room, overseeing the house’s compost, creating art, and more!
+• Sign up for 1 house role per term.
+Example house roles include planting and managing the SLC garden, organizing social and community building events for residents, connecting with faculty and driving academic enrichment of the program, cleaning the kitchen, organizing the living room, overseeing the house's compost, creating art, and more!

 Application Prompts